artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 **"Learn once"** in this context means that you can re-use the same ideas and tools across many platforms.
 You don't lose your ability to write the same user experiences as you can with native code, but you can re-use your existing skills across different platforms.
 That is the **"Write Anywhere"** aspect.

 React Native makes it feasible to share a lot of code between iOS, Android and Web.
-It is not a panacea for making a cross-platform app though, cross-platform is not an _explicit_ goal of the project.
+It is not a panacea for making a cross-platform app though; cross-platform is not an _explicit_ goal of the project.
 The project moves towards making the best per-platform apps.

 To make a developer experience **as fast as the web developer's** you need to really reflect on how slow native development is.
-Even before Swift double/triple/quadrupled the time to compile an app, a change in one part of the app required a full restart of the simulator, and for the developer to get back into the same position to see the changes.
+A change in one part of the app required a full restart of the simulator, and for the developer to get back into the same position to see the changes.
 As a web developer you would just refresh the browser.
 For example with the simplest Xcode iOS app template, I made a single line change and did an incremental rebuild and it took 9 seconds to get me back into my app with the new change, on a 2015 MacBook Pro.
 9 seconds per change leaves a lot of time to lose focus, and discourages playfulness.

 If those are the stated goals of React Native specifically, what are the goals of React?